Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 \subsubsection{Device Selection}

 It refers to the process of adjusting the weight of participating devices in each training round based on their data and system characteristics \cite{fu2023client}.
-In \cite{li2024sr}, the authors introduce a balanced client selection mechanism to accelerate convergence and improve model performance during federated domain-incremental learning.
+In \cite{li_tpds}, the authors introduce a balanced client selection mechanism to accelerate convergence and improve model performance during federated domain-incremental learning.
 This mechanism considers the importance of both old and new data by computing an average importance score for each client.
-Specifically, for the $t$-th task, each client $k$ computes an average score $S_k^t$ based on the importance scores of all samples in that task.
-This average score is given by:

-where $N_t$ is the number of samples in the $t$-th task and $S(x_i^t)$ is the importance score of the $i$-th sample.
-The overall client importance score $S_k^c$ is then computed as the average of $S_t^k$ over all tasks the client has received:

-where $n$ is the number of tasks the client has received.
-During each communication round, each client uploads its $S_k^c$ to the server.
-The server then selects a subset of clients for aggregation through a weighted random sampling method, prioritizing clients with higher $S_k^c$ scores.
+During each communication round, each client uploads its score to the server.
+The server then selects a subset of clients for aggregation through a weighted random sampling method, prioritizing clients with higher scores.
 This balanced client selection mechanism ensures that clients with more essential data contributions are more likely to be selected, thereby accelerating the learning of new domain samples while maintaining the memory of previous domains.

+{In \cite{yoon2024pick}, each edge device selectively retrieves external knowledge from a neighboring device based on the similarity of their decision patterns.
+More specifically, after training on a sequence of tasks, a device computes a decision distance vector for its local model.
+The similarity between two models (the local model and a neighboring model) is then measured using the cosine similarity between their decision distance vectors.
+Based on this similarity, the device selects the neighboring model with the highest score as the backbone for transferring knowledge to its current task.
+This approach adjusts the contribution of each device’s knowledge by effectively weighting the devices based on the relevance of their learned representations to the target task.
+As a result, it enables the system to leverage the most beneficial external knowledge while mitigating the risk of negative transfer, leading to improved model accuracy and more efficient learning in heterogeneous federated continual learning environments.}